-421.0 Comparison of English and French Stylistics Prerequisite: Fre 301.0 or permission of the Department.
+421.0 Comparison of English and French Stylistics

 A course designed to increase the student's knowledge of French beyond vocabulary and grammar and to enable him to grasp the divergence as well as the points of contact between the two languages by means of exercises and class discussion.
 This course will introduce the student to problems of English-French translation.